fbn776/Checkio/docs/setup.md

     ```bash
     uv pip install -e .
     ```
-4. Run the project
+4. Setup DB
     ```bash
+    uv run src/core/db/schema.py
+    ```
+5. Run the project
+    ```bash
     uv run python3 src/main.py
     ```
    > The above might only work for Unix based systems.
 For Windows, you can use `python src/main.py` or `py src/main.py`.
-5. For usage like a cli tool use
+6. For usage like a cli tool use
     ```bash
     uv pip install -e .
     ```